douglasrizzo/douglasrizzo.github.io/_posts/2025-03-11-text-based-movie-recs.md

   concat --> BERT --> Classifier --> Output@{shape: circle, label: "[0; 1]"}
 ```

-Due to their high computational complexity and usually better results than bi-=encoders, cross-encoders are usually used in the re-ranking step of recommendation systems, in which a subset of recommendations has already been selected by previous, more lightweight methods.
+Due to their high computational complexity and usually better results than bi-encoders, cross-encoders are usually used in the re-ranking step of recommendation systems, in which a subset of recommendations has already been selected by previous, more lightweight methods.

 **Advantages of cross-encoders**